Classified information in Russia

 Cover letter of the People's Commissar of State Security of the USSR V. N. Merkulova I. C Stalin № 2279/m dated June 17, 1941 with the attachment of an agent message from Berlin about the completion of preparations by Germany for an attack on the USSR signed by the head of the I Department of the NKGB of the USSR P. Min Fitin of June 16, 1941.
 The letter contains Stalin's resolution: "Comr.
 Merkulov.
-You can send your "source" from the headquarters of the German aviation to the fucking mother.
+You can send your ‘source’ from the headquarters of the German aviation to the fucking mother.
 This is not a ‘source’, but a misinformer.
 I.St.".

 In the Russian Federation, a state secret (Государственная тайна; Gosudarstvennaya Tayna), according to the definition adopted in the Official Secrets Act of the Russian Federation, is information protected by the state on its military, foreign policy, economic, intelligence, counterintelligence, operational and investigative and other activities, dissemination of which could harm state security.

 Protection of State Secrets in the Russian Federation

 Legislation of the Russian Federation on State Secrets was based on the Constitution of the Russian Federation, Federal Law "On Security" and "On State Secrets".

 The list of information constituting state secrets shall be determined by federal law "On State Secrets" (Section II), under which inter-ministerial Commission for the Protection of State Secrets generates a list of information classified as state secrets.
+It is by discretion that such information by the state imposes restrictions when created or through standardized procedures to protect such information.

 Public authorities, whose leaders have the authority to designate information as state secrets, develop, within their competence, detailed lists of information to be classified.
 Guided by these lists, originators determine the degree of secrecy of information, establish the secrecy of documents developed by them (carriers) and their restrictive measures.

 Under the law "On State Secrets" it is forbidden to designate as state secrets and classify information on or about: